openedx/edx-platform/docs/course_authors/source/accessibility.rst

 When including links to third-party content in your course, be mindful as to the accessibility of such third party resources, which may not be readily accessible to learners with disabilities.
 We recommend that you test any links prior to sharing them with users.

-You can use the eReader tool or the “Files and Uploads” option in edX Studio to incorporate third-party textbooks and other publications in PDF format into your course.
+You can use the eReader tool or :ref:`Add Files to a Course` to incorporate third-party textbooks and other publications in PDF format into your course.
 You can also incorporate such materials into your course in HTML format.
-See “Best Practices for Accessible PDFs,” above, for guidance on working with third- party supplied PDFs, and “Best Practices for HTML Markup,” below, for guidance on creating accessible HTML.
+See :ref:`Best Practices for Accessible PDFs` for guidance on working with third- party supplied PDFs, and :ref:`Best Practices for HTML Markup` for guidance on creating accessible HTML.